alinush/alinush.github.io/_posts/2025-06-24-sigma-protocols.md

 \begin{align}
 \sum_{i\in [m]}\left( \beta_i\cdot A_i + (\beta_i \cdot e) \cdot U_i\right) + \sum_{i\in[m],j\in[n]}\left( (\beta_i \cdot \sigma_j) \cdot G_{i,j}\right) &\\equals 0
 \end{align}
-One can show that, except with negligible probability, this batched check is $\approx$ as sound as the original check:
+One can show that, except with negligible probability, this batched check is $\approx$ as sound as the original check.

 {: .note}
 The check above is now a single size-$(nm + m)$ MSM!

+## Implementation pitfalls

 ### Secure deserialization